 You can expect to earn approximately €800 per month net.

-- April/May: You will find out whether your application has been forwarded to our German partner organisation.
+- April-May: candidates find out whether their application has been forwarded to our German partner organisation.

-- August: You will find out the location of your post directly from the Bundesland.
+- July-August: candidates find out the location of their post directly from the Bundesland.

 Will there be an induction course?